How to enjoy Friday night at home

 • Rearrange your furniture to refresh your space.
 Make sure to take before and after photos so that if you’re unhappy with it, you can go back to the way it was (or compare and be amazed at how much better it looks!).

 • Have a DIY night.
 There’s nothing that sparks creativity quite like a fun and easy DIY project!
 Check out DIY projects for your home, how to transform old clothes or random and clever DIYs by BuzzFeed.
+We also love this list of 50 small, simple and easy beginner woodworking projects, check it out!

 • Cook something new.
 Here’s a great list of 18 Friday night dinner ideas – including homemade pizza, potato-skin nachos and avocado chicken parmigiana (is your mouth watering yet?).